jadonk/cloud9-examples/sensorExamples/README.md

 P9_35 | P1_02  | 6   | 6

-# Demo: Accurately Reading the Position of a Motor or Dial: Rotary Encoders
+# Accurately Reading the Position of a Motor or Dial: Rotary Encoders

 You have a motor or dial and want to detect rotation using a rotary encoder.